MingyangChen0211/MingyangChen0211/_pages/about.md

 <br>
 Here is **Mingyang Chen (陈铭阳)**.<br>
 <br>
-I am an undergraduate law student in China University of Political Science and Law (CUPL).
+I am a Master student in Criminology and Criminal Justice in University of Macau.
+Before studying in University of Macau, I got a LL.B. degree from China University of Political Science and Law and also pass the China Bar Exam.
 My research interests include Sentencing, Machine Learning in Criminal Justice, and Criminal Policy Evaluation.
-Recently our work gets the best paper honorable mention award on AAAI2026 Bridge program. <br>
+Recently our work got the best paper honorable mention award on AAAI2026 Bridge program. <br>
 <br>
 I am also a big fan of Japanese animations and comics.
 Below is a list of my favorite creations: Naruto by *Masashi Kishimodo*; Bleach by *Noriaki Kubo*; Burn the Witch by *Noriaki Kubo*; Jujutsu Kaisen by *Akutami Gege*; Death Note by *Tsugumi Ohba* & *Takeshi Obata*; Ajin: Demi-human by *Gamon Sakurai*; Samurai Champloo by *Shinichirō Watanabe*; Cyberpunk: Edgerunners by *TRIGGER*; Kamen Rider Black Sun by *Kazuya Shiraishi*. <br>
 <br>